ygbourhis/django_deploy_tools/README.md

     python manage.py collectstatic

-If you have django-compressor run
+If you have django-compressor (optional) run:

     python manage.py compress